ubiquiti/dropbear-android/README.md

 Thanks to yoshinrt for ```openpty.patch``` fix:
 https://github.com/yoshinrt/dropbear-android

-Another thank you to the various other repositories out there whose various approches helped lead to this completed project.
+Another thank you to the various repositories out there whose contributions helped lead to the completion of this project.